morethanenough-opus/devops-scripts/README.md

 ### Deployment
 - **Automated build and deployment**: Script to automate the build and deployment process using Docker and Kubernetes.
 - **Infrastructure provisioning**: Scripts to provision infrastructure resources such as AWS EC2 instances, RDS databases, and S3 buckets.
+- **CI/CD pipeline**: Script to set up and manage continuous integration and continuous deployment pipelines using Jenkins.

 ### Monitoring
 - **Monitoring and logging setup**: Script to set up Prometheus, Grafana, and ELK stack for monitoring and logging.